hwaseem04/UNet/README.md

 ### Training
 - Stochastic Gradient used with Caffe.
-> Remember: less the batch size, slower it takes to converge.
-But possibly reach a good minima with slow updation.
+> Remember: less the batch size, fluctuates a lot (hence can possibly get out of local minima).
+But possibly can't even reach a good minima.
+Can't be vectorised hence very slow!
 -  Here batch size is taken as 1 to reduce computational overhead.
 The authors favour **large input tiles**
     - [ ] (Why computer overhead reduced and why large input tile preferred?)
 - High momentum (0.99) used,